The International Commission on Nobility and Royalty

-The Following are Totally Unacceptable.
-They are Imitations or Counterfeits of What is Real, and therefore Cannot ever be Certified as Genuine or Authentic
+Imitations or Counterfeits of What is Real, and therefore Cannot never be Certified as Genuine or Authentic.

 No one can just assume a title of nobility, imperial or otherwise, merely because it is vacant or no one is presently using it.
 Such self-styled, self assuming individuals are imposters.
 It might help to remember that only a true sovereign, regnant or "de jure," can create, restore or rehabilitate a title or bestow upon a person a real and true knighthood.

 All honors must spring from a genuine, authentic source or fountain of honor otherwise it must be rejected as worthless pretense. (see "Sovereignty & The Future of Nobility and Royalty"

 The selling of so-called royal lines or noble pedigrees by unscrupulous genealogists that have no documentation for their claims immediately raises a red flag.
 People who do this are usually charlatans and the ancestral lines they sell are nothing more than fantasy cake.
 The

 purchase of such deceptions will only bring ultimate disappointment unless it has some basis in fact or actual evidence to back it up.

 Any claim of validity whether it be for illustrious ancestors, noble or royal status, knighthood or some other title of high honor that is unsupportable, obviously, cannot be acknowledged as authentic or accurate.
 Certification of any kind is based on solid, sturdy evidence.
 If there is no substantiation to back up the claim as genuine, there can be no official recognition given.

 (4) Feudal Titles: